NA3/gitlabtkgiharborintegrations/README.md

 7](#install-and-configure-gitlab-runner-using-helm-chart-associate-it-with-project)

 [5.
-Configure and Execute CI/CD Pipeline for Building, Tagging and Publishing Application Image into Harbor Registry 13](#
+Configure and Execute CI/CD Pipeline for Building, Tagging and Publishing Application Image into Harbor Registry 13](#configure-and-execute-cicd-pipeline-for-building,tagging-and-publishing -application-image-into-harbor-registry)

 [6.
 Configure and Execute CI/CD Pipeline for Deployment of Application from Registry to K8s Cluster